Get scopolamine (generic for Transderm Scop) online prescriptions for nausea

 Frequently asked questions about scopolamine

-Scopolamine is a prescription anticholinergic drug used to treat nausea and vomiting in patients who have undergone anesthesia.
-It is also prescribed to help treat motion sickness.
-It is most commonly supplied as a patch that is placed on the bare skin behind the ear.
+Scopolamine is a prescription anticholinergic drug used to treat motion sickness.
+It is also prescribed to treat nausea and vomiting in patients who have undergone anesthesia.
+Scopolamine most commonly supplied as a patch that is placed on the bare skin behind the ear.
 It can be left in place for up to 3 days.

 Scopolamine is available in its generic form or under the brand name Transderm Scop.